CraftSpider/rbxm-rs/README.md

 - XML file support
 - More helper methods on data
 - Instance new methods + `#[non_exhaustive]` for better future compat
+- Improve parsing modularity, add a low-level API for it maybe

 ## License
 Licensed under either of